National School Bus Safety Week | October 16-20

-HOUSTON (CW39) – Constable Mark Herman’s Office would like to remind the public that they play an important role in ensuring the school buses make it to their destinations safely each day.
+HOUSTON (CW39) – Harris County Precinct 4 Constable Mark Herman’s Office would like to remind the public that they play an important role in ensuring the school buses make it to their destinations safely each day.

 School buses are the safest mode of travel for children to get to school, and drivers need to do simple but crucial things, such as not passing a school bus or paying attention when they see a bus, to keep it that way.
 By not speeding around school buses and always looking for children, you just may save a life.